Young male snail kite captures snail in the marsh

 Wood storks, ibises, great blue herons, snowy egrets and cattle egrets occur year-round.
 Watch for swallow-tailed kites and a variety of migratory birds in the spring and summer and an influx of waterfowl in the winter.
 Songbirds are found throughout the western forested boundary of the area.
 The area is also occasionally frequented by black bear and the endangered Florida panther.

 Wildlife Spotlight: Alligator

 Alligators play a key role in the Everglades and other wetlands.
 During times of drought they dig holes that fill with groundwater.
-During dry periods, these alligator holes are an important source of freshwater for birds and mammals and are critical to the survival of many aquatic species.
+These alligator holes are an important source of freshwater for birds and mammals during the dry season and are critical to the survival of many aquatic species.
 Since 1988, the Florida Fish and Wildlife Conservation Commission has held a public waters alligator harvest.
 Each year Alligator Harvest Management Units, including the Holey Land WMA, are established with conservative harvest quotas.